ibm-cloud-docs/BlockStorage/faqs.md

 ## Does {{site.data.keyword.blockstorageshort}} support SCSI-3 Persistent Reserve to implement I/O fencing for Db2 pureScale?
 {: faq}
+{: #scsi}
 {: support}

 Yes, {{site.data.keyword.blockstorageshort}} supports both SCSI-2 and SCSI-3 persistent reservations.

 ## What happens to the data when {{site.data.keyword.blockstorageshort}} LUNs are deleted?
 {: faq}
+{: #deleted}
 {: support}

 {{site.data.keyword.blockstoragefull}} presents Block volumes to customers on physical storage that is wiped before any reuse.
 Customers with special requirements for compliance such as NIST 800-88 Guidelines for Media Sanitization must perform the data sanitization procedure before they delete their storage.

 ## What happens to the drives that are decommissioned from the cloud data center?
 {: faq}
+{: #decommission}
 {: support}

 When drives are decommissioned, IBM destroys them before they are disposed of.
 The drives become unusable.
 Any data that was written to that drive becomes inaccessible.

+## I cannot cancel a Block Storage volume because the Cancel action in the Cloud console is unavailable or grayed out.
+What’s happening?
+{: faq}
+{: #cancelstorage}

+The cancellation process for this storage device is in progress so the Cancel action is no longer available.
+The volume remains visible for at least 24 hours until it’s reclaimed, with an hourglass or clock icon next to the device name to indicate that it’s in a waiting period.
+The minimum 24-hour waiting period gives you a chance to void the cancel request if needed.

 ## My Windows 2012 host is supposed to have access to multiple Storage LUNs, but I can't see them in Disk Manager.
 How do I fix it?
 {: faq}
+{: #diskmanager}
 {: help}
 {: support}